chitacan/lets-dig-adb/README.md

 $ grunt
 ```

-## activitykit demo
+## Demo

-activitykit demo needs real android device or emulator.
+This presentation has 2 demo slides.
+You can show them without leaving them.
+You need to connect real android device or emulator on your machine.
 If you have neither, [genymotion](http://www.genymotion.com/) will be a neat solution.

+## Demo #1 (localabstract)

+Install [localabstract-server-demo](https://github.com/chitacan/localabstract-server-demo) on your android device or emulator.

+## Demo #2 (activitykit)

+Just connect your android device or emulator, and lauch some apps.(It just works!! :smiley:)

 ## Trouble Shooting